zzsi/causal-copilot/README.md

 ## Features

-- **Automated Causal Analysis**: Harnesses the power of large language models combined with domain expertise to select optimal causal analysis algorithms and hyperparameters.
+- **Automated Causal Analysis**: Harnesses the power of LLMs combined with domain expertise to select optimal causal analysis algorithms and hyperparameters.
 Incorporates proven methodological insights from causal discovery researchers to ensure the analytical reliability, without the requirements in expertise about causality and extensive parameter tuning.
 - **Statistical-LLM Hybrid Post Processing**: Present the edge uncertainty examination (bootstrap), as well as graph pruning and direction revision driven by LLM's prior knowledge.
 - **Chat-based User-friendly Interface**: Navigate complex causal analysis through natural dialogue, and visualize data statistics and causal graphs through clear, intuitive figures, without wrestling with technical details.
 - **Comprehensive Analysis Report**: Provide well-formulated scientific report for the whole causal analysis process, containing detailed explanation documenting the complete analytical process, intuitive visualization and in-depth interpretation of the findings.